Accidental damage insurance

 Accidental damage insurance covers all sorts of mishaps, from kicking a football through a window to spilling red wine on the sofa.
 Some types of accidental damage fall under buildings insurance; others come under contents insurance.

-Accidental damage typically includes:
+Buildings accidental damage cover typically includes:

 • Broken glass in windows, doors, conservatories and greenhouses